Erika Aifán: Awards and recognitions

-On International Women's Day in 2021 she was given the International Women of Courage Award from the US Secretary of State.
-The ceremony was virtual due to the ongoing COVID-19 pandemic and it included an address by First Lady, Dr. Jill Biden.
-After the award ceremony all of the fourteen awardees would be able to take part in a virtual exchange as part an International Visitor Leadership Program.
+On International Women's Day in 2021, she received the International Women of Courage Award from the US Secretary of State.
+The ceremony was held virtually due to the ongoing COVID-19 pandemic and included an address by First Lady Jill Biden.
+Following the ceremony, the 14 awardees were eligible to participate in a virtual exchange as part of the International Visitor Leadership Program.

-Unusually another seven women were included in the awards who had died in Afghanistan.
-Aifán's citation noted particularly her attacks on corruption, improving both transparency and the independence of the Guatemalan justice system.
+Unusually, another seven women who had been killed in Afghanistan were also included among the recipients of the award.
+Aifán's citation particularly noted her efforts to combat corruption and improve transparency and the independence of the Guatemala's justice system.

+In 2022, she was one of three recipients of the first International Association of Judges' Judicial Independence Award.